railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

     An item is **Assigned** when it is available in stock and the storesperson reserves it: the necessary products have been reserved for this specific operation.

-You can also confirm a customer delivery using the :guilabel:`Confirm Order` button in the `Sales Order`.
+You can also confirm a customer delivery from a confirmed Sales Order.
 When you click the :guilabel:`Process` button of `Outgoing Deliveries`, a window opens where you can enter the quantities actually delivered.
-If you enter a value less than the forecast one, OpenERP automatically generates a partial delivery note and a new order for the remaining items.
+If you enter a value less than the forecasted one, OpenERP automatically generates a partial delivery note and a new order for the remaining items.
 For this exercise, just confirm all the products.

-However if you want to look at a partial shipping, an example will be developed at the end of this section.
+However, if you want to look at a partial shipping, an example will be developed at the end of this section.

 If you return to the list of current orders, you will see that your order has now been marked as delivered (``Done``).
 A progress indicator from 0% to 100% is shown by each order so that the